Acex215/usd-exchange/README.md

 # Contribution Guidelines

-We are not currently accepting code contributions to OpenUSD Exchange SDK directly.
-See [CONTRIBUTING.md](https://github.com/NVIDIA-Omniverse/usd-exchange/blob/main/CONTRIBUTING.md) to learn about contributing via GitHub issues, as well as building the libraries from source.
-Feel free to modify & rebuild the SDK libraries to suite your needs.
+Contributions from the community are welcome.
+See [CONTRIBUTING.md](https://github.com/NVIDIA-Omniverse/usd-exchange/blob/main/CONTRIBUTING.md) to learn about contributing via GitHub issues, as well as building the libraries from source and our development workflow.

 # Community